M. Provisions and Contingent Liabilities:

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximize the shareholder value.

-44. The Income-Tax authorities ('the department') had conducted search activity during the Year.
-As on the date, the Company has not received any written communication from the department regarding the outcome of the search, therefore, the consequent impact on the financial statements, if any, is not ascertainable.
-The Management, after considering all available records and facts known to it, is of the view that there is no material adverse impact on the financial position of the Company and no adjustments are required to the financial statements.
+45. The Income-Tax authorities ('the department') had conducted search activity during 2023-2024.
+The Company had received communication from the department regarding the assessment proceedings, however no assessment has been completed.
+The Management, after considering all available records and facts known to it, is of the view that there is no material adverse impact on the financial position of the Company and no adjustments are required to the financial statement.

-45. Advance for land includes '645 Lacs has been paid to State Bank of India for purchase of land at Rajgangpur, the matter is subjudices , necessary adjustments in the financial will be made based upon the outcome of the matter.
+46. Advance for land includes Rs.645 Lacs has been paid to State Bank of India for purchase of land at Rajgangpur, Odisha.
+The matter is sub-judice.
+Necessary adjustments in the financial will be made based upon the outcome of the matter.

 a) Fair Market Value Disclosure: The management considers that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.